AnthonyLamot/scaffold/README.md

 - React Native app created as Expo project
 - Redux to manage UI state on client
 - React Navigation to navigate the mobile client, integrated into Redux
-- Some helper functions. `import { navigate, resetAndNavigate } from './../helpers;`.
-Use `navigate(navigation, <nameOfYourScreen>` for a simple navigate to the screen, use `resetAndNavigate(navigation, <nameOfScreen1>, <nameOfScreen2>,...)` to navigate to a screen which rests on top a stack of other screens.
+- Some helper functions. `import { navigate, resetAndNavigate } from './../helpers/navigationHelpers`.
+Use `navigate(navigation, <nameOfYourScreen>` to navigate to screen which will rest on top of the nagivation stack, use `resetAndNavigate(navigation, <nameOfScreen1>, <nameOfScreen2>,...)` to define explicitely which navigation stack to go to.
+- User registration form using Redux Form

 To add:
-- Connecting client and backend
+- Password encryption
-- User registration & log in
+- User log in
+- A module to create some kind of records (other than user data)
 - Email services (for user registration etc)
 - Web client (React)